Skip to main content

 this.sessionManager.*

-To use sessions in a JS scraper, you must first initialize the Session Manager.
+To use sessions in a JS parser, you first need to initialize the Session Manager.
 This is done using the init() function

 init() {